 Scandinavia—normally associated with social balance, sturdy welfare units, and cultural cohesion—has been through substantial demographic and cultural shifts over the past handful of a long time.
-Immigration has launched new languages, religions, and social dynamics, prompting ongoing debates about integration, identification, and the way forwa
+Immigration has launched new languages, religions, and social dynamics, prompting ongoing debates about

 Immigration and Integration: Scandinavia’s Evolving Id By Guss Woltmann